On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 where $a$ runs from $1$ to $2n$, ${_{*}f^{I}}$s and ${_{*}c}^{I}$s are functions and integral constants, respectively, which are implied from this theorem.
 Assuming that the functions ${_{*}f^{I}}$ are uniquely determined by physical interests, the implicit function theorem gives the solutions:

-Comparing with the result from the section \ref{Sec03:01:01}, we already know that the configurations are given by the first formulas in $(\ref{configuration and velocity})$.
+Comparing with the result from Sect.~\ref{Sec03:01:01}, we already know that the configurations are given by the first formulas in Eq.~$(\ref{configuration and velocity})$.
 In addition, both the formulations have a common configuration space.
-That is, ${_{*}q}^{i}(t,{_{*}c}^{I})$s should exactly be the same to $q^{i}(t,c^{I})$.
+That is, ${_{*}q}^{i}(t,{_{*}c}^{I})$s should exactly be the same as $q^{i}(t,c^{I})$.
 This fact leads to ${_{*}c}^{I}=c^{I}$.
 Therefore, the solutions become:

-The non-degeneracy of the kinetic matrix $K^{(1)}$ is crucial for the existence and uniqueness of the inverse Legendre transformation in $(\ref{inverse-Legendre of Hamiltonian})$.
+The non-degeneracy of the kinetic matrix $K^{(1)}$ is crucial for the existence and uniqueness of the inverse Legendre transformation in Eq.~$(\ref{inverse-Legendre of Hamiltonian})$.
 This means that a one-to-one correspondence between $X_{t}$ and ${_{*}X}_{t}$ exists.
 The correspondence is established using the relations:

 where the left-hand side and the right-hand side are composed of the coordinate basis of $T(TM\times\mathbb{R})$ and $T(T^{*}M\times\mathbb{R})$, respectively.
 This one-to-one correspondence holds only when the kinetic matrix is non-degenerate.
 With this correspondence, it can be shown that $X_{t}$ and ${_{*}X}_{t}$ are also in one-to-one correspondence: